 A license issued by the Agency for Health Care Administration is required in order to operate a hospital.
 It is unlawful for a person to use or advertise to the public, in any way or by any medium whatsoever, any facility as a "hospital" unless such facility has first secured a license under the provisions of Chapter 395, Part I, Florida Statutes and Chapter 408, Part II, Florida Statutes.
 This licensure does not apply to veterinary hospitals or to commercial business establishments using the word "hospital" as a part of a trade name if no treatment of human beings is performed on the premises of such establishments.

-Hospitals must maintain current state licensure, but may choose to be Medicare certified and may chose to be accredited by The Joint Commission, American Osteopathic Association's Healthcare Facilities Accreditation Program, Center for Improvement in Healthcare Quality or Det Norske Veritas.
+Hospitals must maintain current state licensure, but may choose to be Medicare certified and may choose to be accredited by The Joint Commission, American Osteopathic Association's Healthcare Facilities Accreditation Program, Center for Improvement in Healthcare Quality or Det Norske Veritas.
 Accredited hospitals meeting Chapter 59A-3.253(3), Florida Administrative Code may be "deemed" to be in compliance with the licensure and certification requirements.
 Deemed hospitals are not scheduled for routine on-site licensure surveys.
 All hospitals are subject to periodic Life-Safety Code inspections.

 Copies of licenses, applications, inspection reports and other documents issued by or submitted to the Agency are public record, but are not posted on this page.
 If you are searching for public records, please check the following sources:

 If you cannot find what you are looking for on this page, please contact the Hospital and Outpatient Service Unit by calling (850) 412-4549.
 Links to certain topics are listed below.
 Click on the topic to jump to that section.
 This page contains general instructions, applications, forms and links to applicable regulations in order to obtain and maintain a Florida hospital license.
 In addition, lists of frequently requested hospital information are also included.